Diagnosability of labeled $\mathfrak{D_p}$ automata: Introduction

-$\coNP$-membership is obtained by proving that a concurrent composition can be computed in $\NP$ in the size of $\Acal^{\underQ}$ by connecting $\Acal^{\underQ}$ and the $\NP$-complete \emph{exact path length problem} \cite{Nykanen2002ExactPathLength}, and negation of diagnosability can be verified in time polynomial in the size of the concurrent composition. $\coNP$-hardness is obtained by constructing a polynomial-time reduction from the $\NP$-complete \emph{subset sum problem} \cite{Garey1990ComputerIntractability} to negation of diagnosability. \end{enumerate}
+$\coNP$-membership is obtained by proving that a concurrent composition can be computed in $\NP$ in the size of $\Acal^{\underQ}$ by connecting $\Acal^{\underQ}$ and the $\NP$-complete \emph{exact path length problem} \cite{Nykanen2002ExactPathLength}, and the negation of diagnosability can be verified in time polynomial in the size of the concurrent composition. $\coNP$-hardness is obtained by constructing a polynomial-time reduction from the $\NP$-complete \emph{subset sum problem} \cite{Garey1990ComputerIntractability} to the negation of diagnosability. \end{enumerate}

-Compared with the results given in \cite{Lai2019FaultDiagnosisMax-PlusAutomata}, the results in our paper have several advantages: (1) We formulate a notion of diagnosability.
-(2) We regard a max-plus automaton as a real-time system, so that the occurrence of any faulty event will be diagnosed if an automaton is diagnosable.
-(3) The results in our paper do not depend any of the two fundamental assumptions as mentioned before, but the results in \cite{Lai2019FaultDiagnosisMax-PlusAutomata} depend on the second of the two assumptions and an additional strong assumption.

 The remainder of the paper is structured as follows.
-In Section~\ref{sec:pre}, we introduce notation, basic facts, the exact path length problem, the subset sum problem, and labeled max-plus automata over dioids.
-We also propose a notion of progressive dioid and prove several useful properties in such dioids.
-In Section~\ref{sec:mainresult}, we show the main results of the paper.
-Section~\ref{sec:conc} ends the paper with a short conclusion.
+In Section~\ref{sec:pre}, we introduce notation, basic facts, the exact path length problem, and labeled weighted automata over dioids.
+We also propose the notion of progressive dioid and prove several useful properties in such dioids.
+We show the main results in Section~\ref{sec:Diag_LWAD} (formulation of the definition of diagnosability for labeled weighted automata over progressive dioids), Section~\ref{sec:ConCom_LWAD} (formulation of the basic tool -- concurrent composition for such automata and a special case for which the concurrent composition is computable in $\NP$), and Section~\ref{sec:Verification_LWAD} (a necessary and sufficient condition for diagnosability based on the concurrent composition and a special algorithmically implementable case in $\coNP$).
+Section~\ref{sec:conc} ends up with a short conclusion.